-SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by showing its timely and appropriate responses to all accreditation-related requests from the Board of Commissioners during its most recent period of accreditation, including submission of any required reports (Policies and Procedures, III.E), petitions for approval of any substantive changes (Policies and Procedures, IV), responses to monitoring requests (Policies and Procedures, III.A).
-Schools may request a copy of their "accrediting history" from the Commission expectations in any of their accreditation-related actions.
+SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by showing its timely and appropriate responses to all accreditation-related requests from the Board of Commissioners during its most recent period of accreditation, including submission of any required reports (Policies and Procedures, III.E), petitions for approval of any substantive changes (Policies and Procedures, IV), responses to monitoring requests (Policies and Procedures, III.M), and completion of the ATS Annual Report Form (Policies and

+Procedures, III.A).
+Schools may request a copy of their "accrediting history" from the Commission for a summary of their accreditation-related actions.
 If the school has failed to meet Commission expectations in any of these areas, it should include a plan for timely and appropriate responses in the future.
 Schools might also demonstrate engagement with this standard by describing (in the introduction to the self-study report) an overall institutional self-study process that is participatory, comprehensive, thoughtful, and effective, as well as by ensuring that evaluation committees are provided accurate and complete information regarding any reasonable accreditation-related requests made in conjunction with an accreditation visit.
 The school's completed self-study report, itself, also serves as evidence in support of this standard.

 Standard 2.
-Planning and Evaluation [= current Standard 1.2and ES.6]
+Planning and Evaluation